Tucson is a year-round capital of gems, minerals, fossils & beads.

-In early 2020, the museum increased its scope by moving to a larger space in the Historic Pima County Courthouse, next to the new Southern Arizona Heritage and Visitor Center in downtown Tucson.
+In early 2020, the Alfie Norville Gem And Mineral Museum increased its scope by moving to a larger space in the Historic Pima County Courthouse, next to the new Southern Arizona Heritage and Visitor Center in downtown Tucson.
 Within its 11,960 square feet exhibits include a rotating display of featured mineral specimens, gemstones, meteorites, and fossils as well as a dedicated Southwest Mining & Minerals Gallery and a Gem Hall that includes a vault for special and rare exhibits.
 The museum offers abundant opportunities to be inspired and astonished by the wonders of geology.

 Tucson's crown jewel event since 1955

 Tucson's original "gem show" -- the Tucson Gem and Mineral Show® -- started out in 1955 as a small club show organized by rockhounds at the Tucson Gem & Mineral Society.
 It was an immediate hit and became an annual February event, eventually settling at Tucson Convention Center where it remains today.

 This show is open to the public (admission is charged) and includes a lecture series and vendor displays for both serious and novice collectors, with gems, minerals, crystals, beads and fossils, finished jewelry, lapidary supplies and equipment, and books for rockhounds and hobbyists.
 Kids love the popular junior education area with hands-on science activities (as much as they love shows with massive dinosaur skeletons).
 Every year, a mineral or group of minerals is designated as the show's theme mineral.